-We may also obtain tissue in the form of a biopsy or, sometimes, perform full surgical resection of the tumor.
+We may also obtain tissue in the form of a biopsy or, sometimes, perform a surgical resection of the tumor.
 Once we determine the location, type and grade of the tumor, we can plan your individualized treatment.

 Your treatment plan may include: traditional surgical approaches (e.g., resection of the tumor), radiation therapy, chemotherapy, and/or immunotherapies.

 Where possible, endoscopy, which positions a camera next to the brain tumor, allows for smaller surgical incisions while still allowing for complete tumor resection.
-This may shorten recovery time, lessen pain, and help patients return to normal activities more quickly.
+This may shorten recovery time, lessen pain and help patients return to normal activities more quickly.

 We also use sophisticated tools that enhance the precision and safety of brain cancer surgery.
 These tools allow us to remove tumors that may otherwise have been inoperable, while preserving neurologic function:

 - Intraoperative neuronavigation uses an advanced MRI system to map areas of the brain responsible for important functions.
-The map then allows us to precisely plan surgery to avoid damage to those important areas.
+The map then allows us to precisely plan surgery to help avoid damage to those important areas.

 - Intraoperative electrophysiology “brain mapping” (also called motor mapping and language mapping) is like GPS for the brain.
 We use small electrodes placed on the outer layer of the brain to stimulate the brain and areas around the tumor.
 This helps us locate regions of the brain to avoid, such as those responsible for speech or movement.

-Our doctors can deliver chemotherapy locally to the brain (also known as Gliadel®, or BCNU, wafers) at the time of surgical resection.
+Our doctors may deliver chemotherapy locally to the brain (also known as Gliadel®, or BCNU, wafers) at the time of surgical resection.
 Since chemotherapy is administered as close as possible to the brain tumor edges at the resection area rather than systemically, this technique may help to reduce typical chemotherapy-related side effects.